 Teacher Notes for Forty Squares puzzle

 Decide if students will work alone, in pairs, triads, or groups of four.
-I wouldn't recommend group sizes larger than four.
+I would recommend groups of four if one of the goals is to explore team building or social skills.
 Distribute to each group a work sheet and review the directions.

 The time limit is not for the purpose of saying that everyone should find all the squares within the time, but is just to provide a guide for when to begin to share.
 Be willing to be flexible as you see fit.

 When students ask if they have found all the squares, You may reply "You (plural meaning the group) are within criteria."
 Criteria might be within two or 38-42 of the number of squares in the puzzle.
 Or, "You (the group) are not within criteria."
 I really try to down play the "right answer" and just say that in 15 minutes we will start to share and look at the different patterns, squares... that we have collectively found.

 I try never to say how many squares there are.
 When students ask, I turn the question back to them.
 How many do you think there are?
 If they say they aren't sure, then I ask them if they have found any pattern and if so how that might help them to have confidence in the number of solutions they have found.

 Do you think there are more? and repeat that line of questioning and reasoning for 2x2, 3x3, 4x4, 1/4 x 1/4.

 Then ask if there are 5x5?
 Why not? and If there are any other sizes?
 Why?
 Why not?

 Finally, try to summarize with, then I don't have to tell you if you are "right" you seem pretty confident that you are.